Wo0dy/Voice-Based-Search---eCommerce/README.md

 Status: Pending.<br />
 Priority: High<br />

+Task 7: python script to unzip the file(this script has to has to be called in main before file load)<br />
+Status: Pending<br />
+Priority: Low<br />

-Will Soon create issues for all the above tasks.
+Will Soon create issues for all the above tasks.<br />
-Lot of tasks are yet to come and also to be discussed(website creation, plugging the search, rendering of the Products.)
+Lot of tasks are yet to come and also to be discussed(website creation, plugging the search, rendering of the Products.)<br />
+Please go with the priority of the task and also if the task is simple like that of Task 7 dont mind taking up that issue and resolving it asap.<br />
+Thanks!<br />

 Special thanks to mkonicek for his wonderful implementation to find the similar words on the word2vec data. https://github.com/mkonicek/nlp